jmccarv/cryptogram/README.md

 Now we start by looking at each unique encrypted word.
 For each encrypted word (EW) we consider each possible word from our dictionary (DW).
-We try to populate our solution key, but if we've already assigned a mapping between an encrypted letter and a clear text letter
+We try to populate our solution key, but if we've already assigned a mapping between an encrypted letter and a clear text letter we know this word will not work with our current mapping and so move on to the next word.

+More to come...